“In winter she curls up around a good book and dreams away the cold.”

 I’m thoughtful and focused in cold weather.
 I embrace stillness and look for connections.
 If you’ve read any of my most recent posts, you don’t need me to tell you any of this.
 But if you’re new to this site and this community of travelers and dreamers, you might not yet know that winter has an uncanny ability to transform both my internal and external landscape.
 And judging from the responses my winter posts get, I’m not alone in this.

 I seek inspiration in the winter and I look to other creative people when my own is in short supply.
-In 2018, I want to introduce you all to writers, artists and photographers I love by showcasing a creative medium I’ve neglected a bit on the site — books.
-That’s an odd omission, since I write books and read them voraciously, especially during this season of rest.
-So I’ve decided to do something about it.
+In 2018, I want to introduce you all to writers, artists and photographers I love by showcasing a creative medium I’ve neglected a bit on this site — literature.

 Here are some thoughts about winter from writers and thinkers far more eloquent than I am, as well as a few photos of winter from where I’ve physically (and mentally) been traveling lately — the American Midwest and the mountains of Germany.
 Happy reading!